ceph/ceph/doc/mgr/zabbix.rst

 Configuration
 -------------

-Two configuration keys are mandatory for the module to work:
+Two configuration keys are vital for the module to work:

 - zabbix_host
-- identifier
+- identifier (optional)

 The parameter *zabbix_host* controls the hostname of the Zabbix server to which *zabbix_sender* will send the items.
 This can be a IP-Address if required by